ravishankarkumar/mongoose-passport-teaching-app/README.md

 ### Follow the instructions to use this app

-* clone this app using `https://github.com/mnnit-workspace/mongoose-passport-teaching-app.git`
+* clone this app using `git clone https://github.com/mnnit-workspace/mongoose-passport-teaching-app.git`
 * now enter into web folder using `cd mongoose-passport-teaching-app && cd web`
 * Now run the command `npm install`
 * Now run the command `npm start`